-Each holder of Common Shares is entitled to receive notice of and to attend all meetings of the shareholders of Trisura and is entitled to one vote for each Common Share held at all meetings of the shareholders of Trisura, except for meetings at which only holders of another specified class or series of shares of Trisura are entitled to vote separately as a class or series.
-The holders of Common Shares are entitled to receive dividends as and when declared by the Board, participating equally with holders of non-voting shares, subject to the preference of the holders of the preference shares and any other shares ranking senior to the Common Shares and non-voting shares with respect to priority in payment of dividends.
-Stock dividends, if any, will be declared contemporaneously and paid at the same time in equal numbers of additional equity shares of the same class and series such that stock dividends will be paid in Common Shares to holders of the Common Shares and in non-voting shares to holders of the non-voting shares.
-After payment to the holders of preference shares and any other shares senior to the Common Shares and the non-voting shares with respect to priority in the distribution of assets in the event of the liquidation, dissolution or other distribution of our assets for the purpose of winding up our affairs, the holders of Common Shares and the holders of non-voting shares will rank equally with each other and will be entitled to receive the remaining property of Trisura that pertains to shareholders in equal amounts per share, without preference or priority of one share or another.
+Each holder of Common Shares (a "Shareholder") is entitled to receive notice of and to attend all meetings of the Shareholders of Trisura and is entitled to one vote for each Common Share held at all meetings of the Shareholders of Trisura, except for meetings at which only holders of another specified class or series of shares of Trisura are entitled to vote separately as a class or series.
+The Shareholders are entitled to receive dividends as and when declared by the Board, participating equally with holders of non-voting shares, subject to the preference of the holders of the preference shares and any other shares ranking senior to the Common Shares and non-voting shares with respect to priority in payment of dividends.
+Stock dividends, if any, will be declared contemporaneously and paid at the same time in equal numbers of additional equity shares of the same class and series such that stock dividends will be paid in Common Shares to Shareholders and in non-voting shares to holders of the non-voting shares.
+After payment to the holders of preference shares and any other shares senior to the Common Shares and the nonvoting shares with respect to priority in the distribution of assets in the event of the liquidation, dissolution or other distribution of our assets for the purpose of winding up our affairs, the Shareholders and the holders of non-voting shares will rank equally with each other and will be entitled to receive the remaining property of Trisura that pertains to shareholders in equal amounts per share, without preference or priority of one share or another.